mekelius/maps/docs/casting rules.md

 - Int >>> Number, Number >>> Int?
 - Float >>> Number, Number >>> Float?
 - Int >>> Float, Float >>> Int?
+    - Note that Int >>> FLoat is lossless since we require that Int is 32 and Float is 64

 ### Booleans